hirrolot/metalang99/README.md

 ### Q: Where is an amalgamated header?

 A: I am against amalgamated headers because of burden with updating.
-In contrast to this, you can just add Metalang99 as a [Git submodule] and update it with `git submodule update --remote`.
+Instead, you can just add Metalang99 as a [Git submodule] and update it with `git submodule update --remote`.

 ### Q: What standards are supported?